AarnoVeitola/wsd-course-project-i/README.md

 # Project 1: Shared shopping list (an individual project for the Aalto University Web Software Development course)

 # Online link
+**There seems to be some issues with deploying the demo application on the free subscription of Render.
+This is under investigation, but there may be problems with accessing the page.
+Sorry for the inconvenience!**

 https://aarno-unique-wsd-course-project-i.onrender.com (deployed on the free version of Render, so the site may take some time to load)

 # Project structure